istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 #### Using RHEL OS with BYOS Model

-You can use [Red Hat Gold Images in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) with BYOS model.
 In order to use BYOS for RHEL OS Licensing, you need to have a valid Red Hat subscription with entitlements to use RHEL OS in Azure.
 Please complete the following prerequisites in order to use RHEL OS through BYOS model before you deploy this quickstart template.

 1. Ensure you have RHEL OS and JBoss EAP entitlements attached to your Red Hat Subscription.
 2. Authorize your Azure Subscription ID to use RHEL BYOS images.
 Please follow [Red Hat Subscription Management (RHSM) documentation](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) to complete this process.
 This includes multiple steps including: